GET THE LIST

 Plus: The 10 traits of confident people these books will help achieve

-Each week Jane Harbison goes live on the Facebook page to talk about #creativity.
 Jane informs herself on new thinking that contributes to how we can effectivity be more creative and have an impact in the world.
-She has found that together these four books have a significant impact on how our next generation can show up in the world and she wishes she had read them when she was a teeanger.
+She has found that together these four books have a significant impact on how our next generation can be seen and heard.
+She wishes she had read these when she was a teeanger.
 They are easy reading with everyday language that is immediately actionable.
-The benefits of these four books together are:

 Dreaming Big for Little Girls